 Focused on fully developing the human potential, these meditations bring about lasting results for those who not only want to learn about their minds, but have a direct experience of its underlying nature.

 Learn to Meditate

-One of the most effective is the Meditation on the 16th Karmapa which is practised in all of our 640 Buddhist centers around the world and is available for anyone to learn.
+One of the most effective is the meditation on the 16th Karmapa which is practised in all of our buddhist centers around the world and is available for anyone to learn.
 Each centre will have at least one night a week where beginners can get explanations in order to practice properly.
 The rhythm and sequence of the meditation is best learnt in a group and meditating with others is a good support for our motivation and continued practice.

 If this style of meditation is something you wish to pursue, there are a number of other practices that also work alongside the main 16th Karmapa meditation.
 Done in sequence, they help to clear the body, speech and mind of negative impressions and add enriching experiences that are necessary on the path to enlightenment.

 In New Zealand we have local centres where you can access these meditations.
 Also if you have any questions there will be someone there to give you more information in a direct and practical way.